^

 Who to contact?

-• limiting significant physical exertion;
+• limitation of significant physical activity;

 • normalization of working and rest conditions;

-The main principle of drug therapy is the use of drugs that have venotonic and angioprotective properties (endothelon, diovenor, escuzan), as well as antiaggregants (fraxiparin, trental, curantil, aspirin).
-In addition, it is necessary to take into account that, despite the hypercoagulation on the eve of childbirth, hypocoagulation and a tendency to large blood loss during childbirth and in the early postpartum period are characteristic of women with varicose disease.
-This fact entails the need for blood supply in patients with varicose disease.
-The most optimal in this case is the method of auto-donation (procurement of own plasma from the 32nd week of pregnancy in 2 stages with a seven-day break in a volume of 600 ml).
+The main principle of drug therapy is the use of drugs with venotonic and angioprotective properties (endotelon, diovenor, escusan), as well as antiplatelet agents (fraxiparin, trental, curantil, aspirin).
+In addition, it is necessary to take into account that, despite hypercoagulation on the eve of childbirth, women with varicose veins are characterized by hypocoagulation and a tendency to significant blood loss during childbirth and in the early postpartum period.
+This fact entails the need for a blood reserve in patients with varicose veins.
+The most optimal in this case is the autodonation technique (preparation of one's own plasma from the 32nd week of pregnancy in 2 stages with a seven-day break in a volume of 600 ml).
 In 74% of cases, compensated or subcompensated fetoplacental insufficiency is diagnosed, which requires the use of drugs that improve the function of the fetoplacental complex.
-An important principle of therapy is also the conduct of psycho-corrective therapy, which includes the inclusion of sedative drugs (Percen, Sedasin, valerian extract) into the therapeutic complex of drugs.
+An important principle of therapy is also the implementation of psychocorrective therapy, which involves the inclusion of sedative drugs (persen, sedasene, valerian extract) in the therapeutic complex.

 You are reporting a typo in the following text: